Non Dividend Distribution

 Example:

 Imagine a publicly traded company, XYZ Inc., with 1,000,000 outstanding shares.
-The company’s board of directors decides to execute a 2-for-1 stock split.
+The company’s board of directors decides to execute in November 2024 a 2-for-1 stock split.
 In this scenario, each shareholder will receive an additional share for every share they currently own, effectively doubling the number of outstanding shares.

 Here’s how it works: